adamisom/math-tutor-ai/docs/dialogue-testing/archive/Phase2-Testing-Results.md

 # Phase 2 Testing Results - Tool Calling & Attempt Tracking

+> **Status:** Historical Reference - This file contains test session logs from Phase 2 testing.
+Archived for reference purposes.
+For current testing procedures, see `Phase2-Testing-Guide.md` in the parent directory.

 **Purpose:** Log all user-Claude conversations for Phase 2 testing, focusing on tool calling functionality, attempt tracking, and the 20-attempt exception mechanism.

 ---